 “I’m an idea guy,” someone told me at a business conference.
 I winced, scanning for the exit.
 If you’ve ever said that (or believe it) you need to know you aren’t offering anyone value.
-Here’s the thing: Idea guys (and gals) don’t matter when it comes to progress.
-The very notion great ideas are any kind of contribution on their own is foolish.
+Here’s the thing: idea guys (and gals) don’t matter when it comes to progress.
+The very notion that great ideas are any kind of contribution on their own is foolish.

 The world is bursting with ideas.
 Great ideas are so prevalent, in fact, that the genius concept you have in your grey matter right now is probably not unique.
 The chances are good someone else had your genius idea years or decades before you.
-If you’re simply an idea guy that tells me one thing: you’re like every other person on earth.
+If you’re simply an idea guy, that tells me one thing: you’re like every other person on earth.

 Idea Guy VS An Execution Guy